thestackcollective/front-end-curriculum/lessons/module-2/old-workflow.md

 * who is responsible for that work
   _keep all team members 'in the know' about who is handling what_

 In addition to these benefits, having an up-to-date list of issues will also indicate to potential employers that you're aware of what could be improved, and you plan on continuing to maintain the project in the future.
 Sometimes the code we have hosted on GitHub gets a little old and crusty, and doesn't showcase our current skills the best they could.
 Issues are a great way to say "I'm aware and I'm working on it!"
 This is especially important if you think about the projects that you are building now.
-By the time you exit Turing, projects that you build in Mod 1 or Mod 2 will not adequately showcase your true skill level by the time you finish Mod 4.
+By the time you exit TheStackCollective, projects that you build in Mod 1 or Mod 2 will not adequately showcase your true skill level by the time you finish Mod 4.

 ### Filing An Issue